Day 1 of 2022 Colorado Trip, Grizzly Peak, Taste of Colorado

 My friend and I were both feeling energetic, so we decided to go for the slightly longer Grizzly Peak Trail, which according to AllTrails, is 10.8km roundtrip with 800m elevation gain.
 Weather forecast indicated a 25% chance of precipitation in the afternoon, so the few scattered clouds in the sky didn’t bother us.

-In hindsight, my friend was having a much harder time with acclimatization than me, so we should have picked Mount Sniktau.
+In hindsight, having just landed in Denver, my friend was having a much harder time with acclimatization than me, so we should have picked Mount Sniktau.

 Here’s GPS tracking: